Impact winter

 Artistic impression of an asteroid slamming into tropical, shallow seas of the sulfur-rich Yucatán Peninsula in what is today Southeast Mexico.
 The aftermath of this immense asteroid collision, which occurred approximately 66 million years ago, is believed to have caused the mass extinction of non-avian dinosaurs and many other species on Earth.
 The impact spewed hundreds of billions of tons of sulfur into the atmosphere, producing a worldwide blackout and freezing temperatures which persisted for at least a decade.

-An impact winter is a hypothesized period of prolonged cold weather due to the impact of a large asteroid or comet on the Earth's surface.
-If an asteroid were to strike land or a shallow body of water, it would eject an enormous amount of dust, ash, and other material into the atmosphere, blocking the radiation from the Sun.
-This would cause the global temperature to decrease drastically.
-If an asteroid or comet with the diameter of about 5 km or more were to hit in a large deep body of water or explode before hitting the surface, there would still be an enormous amount of debris ejected into the atmosphere.
-It has been proposed that an impact winter could lead to mass extinction, wiping out many of the world's existing species.
-The Cretaceous–Paleogene extinction event probably involved an impact winter, and led to mass extinction of most tetrapods weighing more than 25 kilograms (55 pounds).
+An impact winter is a hypothesized period of prolonged cold climate due to an impact event upon the Earth's planetary surface by a large asteroid or comet.
+If such meteors were to survive atmospheric entry and successfully impact land or a shallow body of water, it would eject an enormous amount of debris, dust, ash and other particulate materials into Earth's atmosphere, blocking off irradiance from the Sun.
+This would lead to global dimming and cause the climatic temperature to decrease drastically.
+If an asteroid or comet with the diameter of about 5 km or more were to hit in a deep body of water or explode mid-air before hitting the surface, there would still be an enormous amount of debris released into the atmosphere.

+It has been proposed that the rapid climate shifts associated with impact winters could cause severe floral disruptions and subsequently cascading collapse of food chains, leading to mass extinctions of the Earth's biosphere that wipe out many of the world's extant species.
+An example of such an event would be the Cretaceous–Paleogene extinction event, which probably involved a worldwide impact winter caused by the 10 km diameter Chicxulub impactor, and led to extinction of nearly all tetrapods weighing more than 25 kg, which included all non-avian dinosaurs, pterosaurs and Mesozoic marine reptiles.